Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 The difference between SAS functions and procedures is that

 - Procedures expect one variable value per observation

 - Functions expect values to be supplied across an observation

-35) Mention how to remove duplicates using PROC SQL?
+35) How to remove duplicates using PROC SQL?

 To remove duplicates using PROC SQL use following step,

-36) Mention common programming errors committed in SAS ?
+36) What are common programming errors committed in SAS

 Common programming errors committed in SAS are,